Law 7: The Duration Of The Match

 There are a few terms you will begin to hear used around the field that may sometimes get used interchangeably (and get mixed up), so I thought I’d outline a little glossary:

-- “Regulation Time”—the duration of play is 2 x 45-minute halves for a professional match.
-The CR starts the clock when the ball has “been kicked and clearly moves” (not before, or right when he/she blows the whistle, but once the player taking the KO actually kicks the ball!).
+- “REGULATION TIME”—the duration of play is 2 x 45-minute halves for a professional match.
+The Referee starts the clock when the ball has “been kicked and clearly moves” (not before, or right when he/she blows the whistle, but once the player taking the KO actually kicks the ball).
 The clock is started and counts up like a ‘stopwatch’ (as opposed to a ‘timer’ counting down).
 During the match, when significant events occur (goal is scored, YC/RC sanctions) the referee notes what minute that event occurred.
 This is why we usually use a watch that is counting up, not down (otherwise you’ld need to do some fancy advanced math on-the-fly).
 When you are into the second half of play we actually consider the “time” of the match to be the “total” minutes you are into the match.
 For instance, the 10th minute into the second half of two 45-minute halves… would be considered being in the “55th minute of play” (not “the 10th minute of the 2nd half”).

 AYSO “Durations of Play” for different Age Divisions (two equal halves, and total duration)

 - 5U 2 x 10’ = 20 minutes

 - 6U 2 x 12’ = 24

 - 8U 2 x 20’ = 40